-Full, heavy and uncomfortable?
+Full, heavy and uncomfortable when breastfeeding?
 Understand why your breasts are engorged – and how to soothe them

 Chances are the word ‘engorged’ has come up in your new-mum vocab at some point.
 Signs include your breasts feeling full, large and hard, often up to your armpit, as well as perhaps pain and your baby struggling to stay latched on.

 ‘It often happens in the first few days, whether you’re breastfeeding or not, as your milk comes in,’ says lactation consultant Katherine Fisher.

 ‘And then later on, it can become an issue for several reasons, including your baby not draining your breast fully or because you’ve missed a feed.’

 The reassuring thing?
 It’s very common – and there are steps you can take to ease it.

 The best way to drain your breast is feeding, so try this first.

 ‘If your baby can’t latch on because the breast tissue is too swollen and hard, try expressing 10 or 20ml of milk to soften it and encourage your nipple to come out more,’ says Katherine.

 An alternative is expressing, whether manually or using a pump.
 Just do as much as your little one will need for a feed.